anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

 The IBC-related transaction can write IBC-related data to check the state or to be proved by other ledgers according to IBC protocol.
 Its storage key should be prefixed with `InternalAddress::Ibc` to protect them from other storage operations.
 The paths(keys) for Tendermint client are defined by [ICS 24](https://github.com/cosmos/ibc/blob/master/spec/core/ics-024-host-requirements/README.md#path-space).
 For example, a client state will be stored with a key `#IBC_encoded_addr/clients/{client_id}/clientState`.

 ### Emit IBC event
 The ledger should set an IBC event to `events` in the ABCI response to allow relayers to get the events.
 We could add `IbcEvent` to `TxResult`. `IbcEvent` should have the IBC event type and necessary data according to the IBC operation.
-If the `IbcEvent` is set, the ledger sets an IBC event to the response of the transaction. `IbcEvent` should be given to `TxEnv` and a transaction should be able to set the data.
+If the `IbcEvent` is set, the ledger sets an IBC event to the response of the transaction.
+A transaction sets `IbcEvent` on the write log as non-committed data.
+We provide functions to set/get them.

 IBC relayer can subscribe to the ledger with Tendermint RPC or get the response when the relayer submits a transaction, then get the event.
 It is parsed in the relayer by [`from_tx_response_event()`](https://github.com/informalsystems/ibc-rs/blob/26087d575c620d1ec57b3343d1aaf5afd1db72d5/modules/src/events.rs#L167-L181).